Vector meson spectral function in a dynamical AdS/QCD model: Conclusion and discussion

 Besides, in Fig.\ref{fig13}, we compare the magnetic field parallel to polarization with perpendicular to that.
-The comparison shows that the melting effect produced by the magnetic field is stronger when it is parallel to the polarization direction, which diametrically opposes to Ref.\cite{Braga:2018zlu}.
+The comparison shows that the melting effect produced by the magnetic field is stronger and the effective mass is smaller in the parallel direction than that in the perpendicular direction, which is diametrically opposite to that found in Ref.\cite{Braga:2018zlu} in the EM model.
+Our result agrees qualitatively with the lattice result of string tension in Ref.~\cite{Bonati:2016kxj}, where it is found that the transverse magnetic field increases the string tension , while the longitudinal magnetic field suppresses the string tension.
 This difference comes from two aspects: One is this result can be well explained by comparing Eq.\eqref{eq18} and Eq.\eqref{eq19} in terms of appearance, the appearance of the magnetic field in the denominator of the first term on the right of Eq.~\eqref{eq18} and the numerator inside the bracket both decrease the value of $Re\,\sigma$ numerically.
 In contrast, Eq.\eqref{eq19} does not have a magnetic field, formally.
 The second is the dilaton introduced in the action, in other words, that is the difference between the EM model and the EMD model.
 In this paper, we consider the EMD model.
 The advantages of EMD model can be found in Ref.~\cite{Zhou:2020ssi}.
 The dilaton will deform the space and influence the magnetic field in different directions.
-Further, we find EMD model can realize the Cornell potential and show the magnetic field in a parallel direction has a large influence on potential.
-Action without the dilaton field cannot get a proper behavior of single quark.
-The result from lattice~\cite{Bonati:2016kxj} also highlights the importance of a dilaton field in action.
-In addition, the effective mass is smaller when the magnetic field is parallel to the polarization.
+Further, we find EMD model can realize the linear part of Cornell potential extracted from lattice simulation and show the magnetic field in a parallel direction has a large influence on potential.
+The EM action without the dilaton field cannot get a proper free energy behavior of single quark.
+The result from lattice ~\cite{Bonati:2016kxj} also favors the EMD model with a dilaton than the EM model.